- This race regulation is an integral part of the contract between the organizer and the participants.

 - There is a time limit of 5:30 hours (net time measurement) for the marathon.
-Finish cutoff time is 2:30 p.m for all distances.
+Finish cutoff time is 2:30 PM for all distances.
 Runners who finish later will not be classified.
-Marathoners who pass the first lap after 11:45 a.m must finish and are listed in the ranking with the half marathon time they have reached.
-The end of the official competition is determined by the broom bike, which is on the way to finish for the finish cutoff time.
-Runners who are overtaken by the broom wheel must give the start number and are no longer part of the official competition.
+Marathoners who pass the first lap after 11:45 AM must finish and are listed in the ranking with the half marathon time they have reached.
+The end of the official competition is determined by the broom bike, which is on the circuit and timed to finish at the cutoff time.
+Runners who are overtaken by the broom wheel must relinquish the start number and are no longer part of the official competition.

 - Participants are to comply with all the instructions given by the promoter and any event personnel, who will be clearly identified as such.